rerun-io/rerun-docs/docs/howto/ros2-nav-turtlebot.md

 ```

 ### CameraInfo to `log_pinhole`
-Not all Transforms are rigid-transforms as defined in TF.
+Not all Transforms are rigid as defined in TF.
 The other transform we want to log
 is the pinhole projection that is stored in the `CameraInfo` msg.

-Fortunately the `image_geometry` has a `PinholeCameraModel` that exposes the intrinic Matrix
+Fortunately, the `image_geometry`` has a `PinholeCameraModel` that exposes the intrinic Matrix
 in the same structure used by Rerun:
 ```
 def __init__(self) -> None: